AayushTheGreat/C_Learning/README.md

-# C_Programming
+# C_Learning
-This repository is for my c language programs
+This repository is for my c language programs and programming concepts that I learned when I was learning C language